dpi-tta-slides/sdf-overview/PITCHME.md

 - Speak up whenever you feel like it, or raise your hand.
 - If you're not sure whether it's relevant to everyone, wave over a TA and ask them; they'll decide and escalate.
 - Outside of class, our rule: You're only allowed to get stuck for **15 minutes** before asking a question.
-- I'll be posted up in the class room, Discord, and Ask.
+- I'll be posted up in the classroom, Discord, and Ask.
 - The course is organized according to the the lock-before-key principle 🔐
     - until someone asks the question, I won't provide the info needed to solve an exercise.

+---

+# Technical Team

+- Darryl
+- Dustin
+- Jazmine
+- John
+- Robert
+- Ximena

 ---
 # Timeline / Learning Journey